Soldie/Arms-Commander/README.md

 	pip install -r requirements.txt

 How To Interact with Pupy Shell: https://github.com/tanc7/Arms-Commander/raw/master/How-To-Videos/How-To-Interact-With-Pupy-Server-Shell.webm

+# Pupy is in the middle of being updated right now.
+As of 2:16pm PST, April 17th.
+It seems that NinjaSec is scrapping a lot of the features because they don't work anymore.
+There doesn't seem to be a Windows payload present, and he is changing a lot of the syntax.
+I am gonna wait this out you guys until he is done.

 # Post install modifications
 Currently there are two bugs
 1. The Linux binary templates are missing, I can’t fix that (but Python payloads work out of the box  against Linux boxes).
 And #1 isn’t even necessary to hack into Linux boxes, I will show you either in a different video or this one.